A touch of advertising for your wedding

 One thing I have learned from advertising photography is how to prepare a shooting.
-Good brainstorming is usually a key for a good preparation that don’t let any chance to failure.
+Good brainstorming is usually a key for a good preparation that doesn’t let any chance for failure.
 We speak about the location, the weather, the B plan and your outfits from the first meeting and during the fallowing ones.

 For instance, for my last week engagement session at Kellogg Mall (Saint Paul, MN), we planned two other locations: the Raspberry Island and a rooftop for artistic pictures.
-Smartly choosing locations that a nearby allowed us to walk from one spot to another and to have completely different atmosphere.
+Smartly choosing locations that a nearby allowed us to walk from one spot to another and to have a completely distinct atmosphere.

 Commercial Style for your Engagement Session in MPLS

 During engagement session, I love bringing a bit of fun in the pictures.
 For instance, I can plan with smoke bombs, colored powder, and cinematographic lights.